 S Corp Status Requirements

-- Eligible Entity: Your business must be a domestic corporation formed under state law.
-Certain entities, such as partnerships, LLCs (Limited Liability Companies), and non-resident alien shareholders, are not eligible for S Corporation status.
+• Eligible Entity: Your business must be a domestic corporation formed under state law.
+Certain entities, such as partnerships, LLCs (Limited Liability Companies), and non-resident alien shareholders, are not eligible for Nevada S corporation status.

-- Number of Shareholders: S Corporations are limited to 100 shareholders.
-Additionally, family members can be treated as a single shareholder under certain conditions, allowing for family-controlled businesses to maintain S Corporation status.
+• Number of Shareholders: An S corp in Nevada is limited to 100 shareholders.
+Additionally, family members can be treated as single shareholders under certain conditions, allowing for family-controlled businesses to maintain S Corporation status.

-- Shareholder Eligibility: All shareholders must be individuals, certain trusts, or estates.
-Corporations and partnerships cannot be shareholders of an S Corporation, with some limited exceptions for wholly-owned subsidiaries.
+• Shareholder Eligibility: All shareholders must be individuals, certain trusts, or estates.
+Corporations and partnerships cannot be shareholders of a Nevada S corporation, with some limited exceptions for wholly-owned subsidiaries.

-- One Class of Stock: An S Corporation can have only one class of stock.
+• One Class of Stock: An S corp in Nevada can have only one class of stock.
 This means that all shares have the same rights to profits and liquidation proceeds, providing equal treatment to all shareholders.

-- Election of S Corporation Tax Status: Like C Corporations, to be recognized as an S Corporation for tax purposes, the business must file Form 2553, "Election by a Small Business Corporation," with the IRS.
+• Election of S Corporation Tax Status: Like C Corporations, to be recognized as a Nevada S Corporation for tax purposes, the business must file Form 2553, "Election by a Small Business Corporation," with the IRS.
 This election should be made within 75 days of incorporating or before the start of the tax year in which S Corporation status is desired.

 Register Your Corporation with NCH

 Don’t delay; take advantage of the protections the law affords you and your business today.
-Still undecided on the best state to incorporate?
+Still undecided on a C or S Corporation?
 Let our Nevada business formation experts help you decide which entity is right for you.
 Call 1-800-508-1729 to get started!

 Free Consultation